-On a call for heat from the thermostat, the IFC first checks the pressure switch to verify contacts are open, then turns on the inducer motor.
+On a call for heat from the thermostat, the IFC first turns on the inducer motor.
 The pressure switch then closes signaling the IFC to proceed with ignition function.

 There is a 36 second ignitor heat-up period, then the gas valve opens introducing main burner gas to be ignited by the hot surface ignitor.
 The flame sensor proves ignition and carryover across all burners.